v3ga/Processing/README.md

 Processing
 ==========
+A collection of sketches using various libraries I use during courses.

 ## Unfolding Maps
 * **SimpleMapAppOpenPaths** - example on how to use Unfolding Maps for plotting geo positions retrieved from https://openpaths.cc in real time.